JDCP93/SAM-ANPP-Model-Analysis/ProjectSummary.md

 productivity and the role that antecedent conditions of climatic drivers play in productivity responses.

-More incoherent ramblings are saved in a LaTeX document on Overlead - this file is a summary of my progress.
+More incoherent ramblings are saved in a LaTeX document on Overleaf - this file is a summary of my progress.

 ### P-ANPP SAM Modelling of Sites